sean0x42/kdf-legacy/content/introduction.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-{% hint style="warning" %}
-**Warning**: Elements must always be stored in a JSON array, and never a JSON object.
-Arrays are the only JSON structure that is guaranteed to preserve its order.
-{% endhint %}

 ## Elements

 Elements are defined by a single JSON object, containing each of the following keys: